awsdocs/amazon-aurora-user-guide/doc_source/USER_ExportSnapshot.md

 | 2\.2 | 10\.6 |
 | 1\.5 | 9\.6\.12 |
 | 1\.4 | 9\.6\.11 |

-For more information about Aurora PostgreSQL engine versions, see [Engine Versions for Amazon Aurora PostgreSQL ](AuroraPostgreSQL.Updates.20180305.md)\.

 **Topics**
 + [Overview of Exporting Snapshot Data](#USER_ExportSnapshot.Overview)